cj-torres/preqtorch/README.md

 # PreqTorch

 A PyTorch-based library for calculating the prequential codelength of datasets.
-This ttolkit allows for calculating the stoachastic complexity of a dataset given it and a model class.
+This toolkit allows for calculating the stochastic complexity of a dataset given it and a model class.

 ## Overview